ariannalangton/Portfolio/README.md

 **Code:** [(unicorn_companies.ipynb)](https://github.com/ariannalangton/Portfolio/blob/23547f2771f055c2d4e124c110c900657fcff94c/unicorn_companies.ipynb)

 **Goal:** Use skills to clean and investigate data following EDA process.
-Find and analyze most common mass, year, geographical location, name type, and meteorite class.
+Analyze data trends and find 'Unicorn Companies.'

-**Description:** The project focused on analyzing a dataset of meteorite landings from the 1400s to 2014.
-The dataset included name, id, name type, class, mass, fall type, year, and location.
-The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA), analyzing the most common type, year, and landing location of the meteorites.
+**Description:** I provided insights to an imaginary investing firm.
+To help them decide which companies to invest in next, the firm wants insights into unicorn companies–companies that are valued at over one billion dollars.
+The data I used for this task provides information on over 1,000 unicorn companies, including their industry, country, year founded, and select investors.
+I will use this information to gain insights into how and when companies reach this prestigious milestone and to make recommendations for next steps to the investing firm.

 **Skills:** data cleaning, data analysis, data visualization.

-**Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy, Plotly Express
+**Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib

-**Results:** Using Python functions the analysis revealed that the year with the most meteorites was 1998.
-However, the year with the most missing data was 2004 and was followed closely by 2003, which could have skewed the data.
-For location, the most common spot was (0,0), which is most likely an error.
-The second most common was in Antarctica.
-The average mass of all the meteorites was 14020 grams.
-The average mass was also calcualted for year as well as meteroite class.
-Ofcourse there are many other characteristics that could have been investigated, but this was enough for my goal.
+**Results:** Using Python functions the analysis revealed that there are 1074 unicorn companies represented in this dataset.
+Some companies took longer to reach unicorn status but have accrued high valuation as of March 2022.
+Companies could take longer to achieve unicorn status for a number of reasons, including requiring more funding or taking longer to develop a business model.

 ### Analyzing Meteroite Landings Recorded by NASA
 **Code:** [(NASA_Meteorite_data_analysis.ipynb)](https://github.com/ariannalangton/Portfolio/blob/ef320e76983f81345d6d69b4d4bc14628d79b3f7/NASA_Meteorite_data_analysis.ipynb)